emacs-eask/cli/docs/section-01-usage.md

 $ eask [GLOBAL-OPTIONS] outdated [--depth]
 ```

-### Clean up
+### Cleanup

 #### eask clean

-Delete `.eask` from current workspace.
+Delete `.eask` from the current workspace.

 ```sh
 $ eask [GLOBAL-OPTIONS] clean
 ```

-⛔️ Don't specify option `--global, -g`, or else it will delete your entire
+⛔️ Don't specify the option `--global, -g`, or else it will delete your entire
 `~/.emacs.d`

 ```elisp